Seagate/cortx-hare/rfc/7/README.md

 REACTION: State of the corresponding Consul service changes to "failed".

-CHAIN REACTION (EES):
+CHAIN REACTION:
 - Consul service is being watched.
 The watch handler notifies Pacemaker.
 - Pacemaker tries to restart the service or
   [~~nukes the entire site from orbit~~](https://www.youtube.com/watch?v=aCbfMkh940Q) performs failover.

-CHAIN REACTION (POST-EES):
+[post-EES] CHAIN REACTION:
 - Consul service is being watched.
 The watch handler broadcasts HTTP POST request to all `hax` processes.
+- The `hax` that is connected to the failed `m0d` closes ha-link to it.
 - `hax` processes send HA state updates to all Mero processes in the cluster.
-- Hax disconnects Ha links with the corresponding process, re-establishes as the process comes back online.

 ### EVENT: confd crashes